-7. John Hancock Center, Chicago - 1,128 Feet
+8. John Hancock Center, Chicago - 1,127 Feet

 The John Hancock Center, although initially beginning to be built in 1965, underwent major renovations in the year 1995.
 It is the 4th tallest building in Chicago, and the 38th tallest building in the world.
 The building, which was completed in the year 1969, was constructed under the close supervision of structural engineer Fazlur Khan, and architectural designer Bruce Graham of Skidmore, Owings and Merrill.
 The John Hancock Center has 100 floors and stands at 1,127 feet tall.
 The building is home to many popular restaurants and offices as well as over 700 condominiums.
-The ‘Big John’ is the popular nickname used to refer to this building.

-6. Aon Center, Chicago - 1,136 Feet
+7. Aon Center, Chicago - 1,136 Feet

 The Aon Center building, located in Chicago, Illinois, stands at a height of 1,136 feet and consists of 83 floors.
 The Aon Center was designed jointly by The Perkins and Will Partnership and Edward Durell Stone firms.
 The building, which was previously known as the 'Standard Oil Building,' was completed in the year 1974.
 During its construction, it became the world's tallest marble-clad building, as it was entirely sheathed with over 43,000 slabs of pure Italian Carrara marble.
-This interestingly designed modern skyscraper is the 3rd tallest building in Chicago and the 6th tallest in the US.
+This interestingly designed modern skyscraper is the third tallest building in Chicago and the seventh tallest in the US.

-5. Bank of America Tower, New York City - 1,200 Feet
+6. Bank of America Tower, New York - 1,200 Feet

-4. Empire State Building, New York City - 1,250 Feet
+5. Empire State Building, New York - 1,250 Feet

-3. Trump International Hotel & Tower, Chicago - 1,389 Feet
+4. Trump International Hotel and Tower, Chicago - 1,389 Feet

 2. Willis Tower, Chicago - 1,451 Feet